harrypujols/jsless/README.md

 # jsless-pattern-library
-A collection of UI patterns done entirely in css
+A collection of UI patterns done entirely in css.
+Online at harrypujols.com/jsless

 ## Development